-What is the new coronavirus?
+What is a ‘novel’ coronavirus?

-Coronavirus disease 2019 (COVID-19) is a new virus linked to the same family of viruses as Severe Acute Respiratory Syndrome (SARS) and some types of common cold.
+The COVID-19 virus is a new virus linked to the same family of viruses as Severe Acute Respiratory Syndrome (SARS) and some types of common cold.

 What are the symptoms of coronavirus?

 Symptoms can include fever, cough and shortness of breath.
 In more severe cases, infection can cause pneumonia or breathing difficulties.
 More rarely, the disease can be fatal.

 These symptoms are similar to the flu (influenza) or the common cold, which are a lot more common than COVID-19.
 This is why testing is required to confirm if someone has COVID-19.
 It’s important to remember that key prevention measures are the same – frequent hand washing, and respiratory hygiene (cover your cough or sneeze with a flexed elbow or tissue, then throw away the tissue into a closed bin).
 Also, there is a vaccine for the flu – so remember to keep yourself and your child up to date with vaccinations.